1. Campus users' email address and initial password will be provided during student registration (student) or on-boarding (staff).

 2. All campus users' Email address will be set in the following format, example: CampusID@xmu.edu.my

-4. After signing in, click on the top right corner of the page to customize your email and office365 settings (change operating system language, password, menu, and other options).
-On the same page, you will see various apps and icons that allow you to access your Email, Calendar, Cloud Storage, Office Online and other applications.
+4. After signing in, click on the top right corner of the page to customize your email and office365 settings (change operating system language, location or time zone setting, change password, menu, and other options).
+On the same page, you will see various apps and icons that allow you to access your Outlook (Email), Calendar, Cloud Storage, Office Online and other applications.
 You can also click on the icon for ‘Help’ options.

-5. The University will use email as one of the communication channels to make announcements and etc. Do check your email frequently for University announcements and information.
+5. The University will use campus email as one of the communication channels to make announcements and etc. Do check your campus email frequently for all University announcements and information.

 6. All users is able to access campus email using Microsoft 365 Outlook and other Microsoft 365 valuable cloud services.
 [Refer Microsoft 365]